apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 You can create a `TensorInspector` object by passing in two things: 1) an object of type `Tensor`, `Tbob`, or `NDArray`, and 2) an `RunContext` object.

 Essentially, `TensorInspector` can be understood as a wrapper class around `TBlob`.
 Internally, the `Tensor`, `Tbob`, or `NDArray` object that you passed in will be converted to a `TBlob` object.
-The `RunContext` object is used when the the tensor is a GPU tensor; in such a case, we need to use the context information to copy the data from GPU memory to CPU/main memory.
+The `RunContext` object is used when the tensor is a GPU tensor; in such a case, we need to use the context information to copy the data from GPU memory to CPU/main memory.

-Below are the three constructors:
+Following are the three constructors:

 ```c++
 // Construct from Tensor object